ThinkEQ/assembly-solutions-ltd/src/pages/product-category/cable-assembly.md

         We deliver over 1,000 cable assembly products per week and these are shipped worldwide to Industries including; Automotive, Medical, Security and Test & Measurement.
 Based in our large and lively Bolton factory, our cable assembly production is set up for fast turnaround and accurate manufacture.

+        With 25 years experience we have built a seamless service that offers customers a cable assembly solution, supporting them with design & development and delivering on a fast and flexible turnaround.
   - type: column
     column:
       title: Decades of Cable Assembly Experience